 Entertainment: C$224

 Saskatoon – This is the largest city in the province.
-Cost of living in Saskatoon is about 14 percent higher than the national average.
+The cost of living in Saskatoon is about 14 percent higher than the national average.

 Yorkton – This is a city in the southeastern part of the province and the sixth-largest.
 The city has a 2 percent cost of living higher than the national average.
 Compared to Saskatoon, the cost of living is cheaper in Yorkton.